Take inspiration from Armstrong, but not instruction.

 The Cardus: Convivium project will be an authoritative voice for the role of religion in Canadian society through a magazine, public lectures, intellectual formation for young people, symposia and seminars connecting those who are strengthening faith in our common life.
 Visit Cardus: Convivium online here.
 Subscribe to Convivium here.

-Father Raymond J. de Souza is the Editor-in-Chief of Convivium, chaplain at Newman House (the Roman Catholic centre at Queen's University), a parish priest and a Cardus senior fellow, in addition to writing for the National Post and The Catholic Register.
+Father Raymond J. de Souza is chaplain to Newman House, the Roman Catholic mission at Queen's University, Kingston, Ontario.
+He is the Editor-in-Chief of Convivium and a Cardus senior fellow, in addition to writing for the National Post and The Catholic Register.
 Father de Souza's web site is here.
 Father de Souza is on the advisory board of the Catholic Education Resource Center.Copyright © 2012 Cardis

 back to top